jundalisay/superb/content/en/research/newton/principia/book-1/sec-03/prop-11.md

-+++
+---
-title= "Proposition 11"
+title: "Proposition 11"
-image= "/covers/principia.jpg"
-description= "Find the law of centripetal force tending to the focus of a body moving in an ellipsis" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png" draft= true
+description: "Find the law of centripetal force tending to the focus of a body moving in an ellipsis"
-+++
+author: Newton
+draft: true
+image: "/covers/principia.jpg"
+---

 ## Proposition 11 Problem 6